It’s the one certainty in every brainstorming session – the phrase ‘think outside the box’ is always waiting to appear.

 If you don’t have the right tool, what else can you use or how could you get it?

 Identifying the best outcome of the problem is the first step.

 Innovating in a way that solves the problem provides a basic solution, but finding a solution that prevents the problem from occurring again offers the ideal scenario.

-Ignoring roadblocks might not seem like an efficient use of time at first, but removing them from the thought process temporarily can be a way to let your imagination wander free, coming up with as many fanciful solutions as you can before moving to ground them in reality.
+Ignoring roadblocks might not seem like an efficient use of time at first, but removing them from your thought process can be a way to let your imagination wander, coming up with idealistic options before moving to look at viability.

-People can find problem-solving creatively harder if they function either very creatively or very logically, and external conversations can help people identify common threads and use them as a framework to build a solution.
+People may find problem-solving creatively harder if they function either very creatively or very logically, and external conversations can help you identify common threads and use them to build a solution.